geekodour/gitpushblog/README.md

 Themes are located in `/themes`, currently all the available themes are included in there.
 `meta.blog_theme` is the name of directory which includes the theme files inside `/themes`

-If you want to get started with building themes, then read the [building theme docs]() and Themes are managed by git subtree command(see theme docs).
-It takes less than 15mins to turn a Jekyell theme into a theme that gitpushblog supports.
+If you want to build your own theme or convert html template/jekyell theme to a gitpushblog theme, then read the [building theme docs](https://github.com/geekodour/gitpushblog/blob/master/docs/WritngThemes.md) and themes can be managed by git subtree command if you wish to create a separate repositoty for the theme.
+It takes ~15mins to turn a Jekyell theme into a theme that gitpushblog supports.

 ### Comments
 There is `comment` field in `_config.yml`, the theme uses these values in comments to insert,remove comments, include github comments